cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 ```

 Running The Clients
 Connect to the nodes using hydra-tui.
-For example to use Alice's hydra-node and her on-chain credentials:
+For example, to use Alice's hydra-node and her on-chain credentials:

 ````mdx-code-block
 <TerminalWindow>